-Annual crashes in the MPA between 2018 and 2022 are shown in Figure 11.
-Within the five-year analysis period, crashes within the MPA peaked in 2018 before declining in 2020.
+Annual crashes in the MPA between 2018 and 2022 are shown in Figure 14.
+Within the five-year analysis period, crashes within the MPA were highest in 2018 before declining in 2020.
 This stark decline is attributed to two (2) influences: